 The C-suite and board are more active in cybersecurity—but the CISOs role must adapt.
 Twenty-seven percent of cybersecurity budgets are authorized by the board of Directors and 32 percent by the CEO.
 The CISO’s role needs to evolve, to be more integrated with the business.

-Five steps to cyber resilience
+Five ways to become cyber resilient

 Organizations interested in innovative business models, building extended business ecosystems and adopting more flexible workforce arrangements need to find a secure and safe way to do so.
-Here are five steps that can help:
+Here are five ways that can help:

 Build a strong foundation.